Lu15700/database_creation_in_postgresql/README.md

 ## Description
-Creation of database in PostgreSQL, in accordance to the following design: ...
+Creation of database in PostgreSQL, in accordance to the following design: [Database Modeling for PostgreSQL](https://github.com/Lu15700/database_modeling_for_postgresql)

 ## Technologies
 - PostgreSQL